0xPolygonZero/paladin/README.md

 [Read the docs!](https://mir-protocol.github.io/paladin)

-## Paladin in 3 sentences
+## Paladin in 2 sentences

-Paladin is a distributed computation library for Rust.
-Paladin simplifies the challenge of distributing computations over a cluster of machines.
-With a declarative API, it abstracts the complexity and intricacies of writing distributed systems, ensuring developers can express their distributed programs in a clear and concise manner while achieving maximal parallelism.
+Paladin is a Rust library that aims to simplify writing distributed programs.
+It provides a declarative API, allowing developers to articulate their distributed programs clearly and concisely, without thinking about the complexities of distributed systems programming.

 ## Features
 - **Declarative API**: Express distributed computations with clarity and ease.